Factorized Fusion Shrinkage for Dynamic Relational Data: Data Analysis

 Figure~\ref{tab:2} provides numerical support for our theoretical results in multiple aspects.
 First, as $\rho$ increases, the estimation errors of FFS, Flasso1, Flasso2 and SVD2 decrease, whereas that of SVD barely changes.
 The reason is that SVD estimates observation matrices separately without considering temporal dependence, whereas other approaches can take advantage of dynamic dependence in the model.
-It can be seen that even though SVD2 can take into account partial temporal dependence, the exact fusion structure can not be captured, leading to large estimation errors than the proposed approach.
-Moreover, by comparing Flasso and Flasso 2, we can see that the simultaneously low-rank and fusion structure should be considered if the true data-generating process is constrained in that way.
+It can be seen that even though SVD2 can take into account partial temporal dependence, the exact fusion structure can not be captured, leading to larger estimation errors than the proposed approach.
+Moreover, by comparing Flasso and Flasso 2, we can see that the simultaneously low-rank and fusion structure should be considered if the true data-generating process has such a structure.
 When the number of observations is sufficient, FFS consistently achieves lower RMSE than all other approaches.
 The more accurate estimation of FFS over Flasso and Flasso2 matches the theoretical results that our final estimators are near minimax optimal while the $\ell_1$ type of regularizations is not.